 It should come as no surprise to those who are familiar with designer dogs that there is a cross between a Standard Poodle and a Bernese Mountain Dog.
 Like so many doodle mixes, this cross tends to be friendly, affectionate, and really fond of humans.
-In fact, this is one cross that you can’t really leave alone too long, as the dog tends to bring with it a very intense kind of personal loyalty.
+In fact, this Poodle mix is one that you can’t really leave alone too long, as the dog tends to bring with it a very intense kind of personal loyalty.

 Bernese Mountain Dog + German Shepherd

 Without an exact and well-known history, the history of the parent breeds will help with further knowledge on the German Bernese dogs.
 In the late 19th century, Captain Max von Stephanitz developed the relatively young breed of German Shepherd for farming and herding.
 Later on, Stephanitz discovered that German Shepherd dogs can be protectors and guards too.
 Meanwhile, the Bernese Mountain Dog is an older breed, seen over 2,000 years ago.
 These dogs served as helps for the farmers and herders.
 With these two breeds crossed, the Euro Mountain Sheparnese serves as a companion dog for many people.